 Talk with your doctor about the best treatment plan for you.
 Treatment may include:

 Rest and drink plenty of fluids.

-Your doctor will prescribe antibiotics to treat the infection.
+Antibiotics will be prescribed to treat the infection.
 Antibiotics can be given in pill form or through an IV.
 Pain relievers may also be advised.

-Your doctor may puncture the abscess with a needle.
+The abscess may be punctured with a needle.
 Fluid will be removed.
 A sample will be sent to the lab for testing.
 This procedure can be done in the doctor’s office.

-Your doctor may recommend a tonsillectomy if all other treatments fail.
+Atonsillectomy may be recommended if all other treatments fail.
 This involves removing the affected tonsil.
 This may also be done if you have had previous peritonsillar infections.